R1SIDDHARTH/Linkdin-Prediction/README.md

 ## Results

 - **Skill Prediction Accuracy**: The logistic regression and random forest models provide an accuracy score along with detailed metrics like precision, recall, and F1-score.
-- **Feature Importance**: The features used in the models are ranked based on their importance in predicting skills like Python or Java.
+- **Feature Importance**: The features used in the models are ranked based on their importance in predicting skills like Python or Java